riccardodmts/cGAN-colorization-NN-project/README.md

 * Evaluation_Metrics.ipynb: notebook used for evaluating generators (and plots)

-Links_models.txt: you find the links to the .pt needed to load the trained models

-### Files used in order to create the datasets
+### 1.2 Files used in order to create the datasets

 You find these files in the directory "datasets"